-By finding the right resources to help you to start speaking, you will quickly feel more confident in you abilities as an English learner.
-You will be able improve both your listening and your speaking skills.
+By finding the right resources to help you to start speaking, you will quickly feel more confident in your abilities as an English learner.
+You will be able to improve both your listening and your speaking skills.
 You won’t just know English, you’ll communicate it.

 Start Speaking English

 Where do you start looking for people with whom to practice your English?